fishho/ABSP/README.md

 ###printTable.py
 Practice Project: Write a function named printTable() that takes a list of lists of strings and displays it in a well-organized table with each column right-justified.

+## chapter7-Regular Expressions

+### isPhoneNumber.py
+check whether a string is a phonenumber